open-telemetry/opentelemetry-demo/Requirements/architecture-requirements.md

 Each service should be ‘swappable’ with a service that performs the same business logic, implementing the same gRPC endpoints, but written in a different language/implementation.
-For the initial implementation of the demo, we should cover as many languages as possible by swapping out existing services with implementations in un-represented languages.
+For the initial implementation of the demo, we should focus on adding as many missing languages as possible by swapping out existing services with implementations in un-represented languages.
+For future versions we will look to add more distinct language options per service.

 Each service should communicate with a feature flag service in order to enable/disable ‘faults’ that can be used to illustrate how telemetry helps solve